MindaugasVaitkus2/leetcode/README.md

 ## 📹 Video Format
 0. Intro!
 1. Read the exact problem statement.
-2. Break down the problem into: given, find, and output.
-3. Show one or two examples.
+2. Show one or two examples.
+3. (?)
+Go over slow brute force solution.
 4. (?)
-Go over slow brute force solution.
-5. (?)
 Go over time/space complexity of brute force solution.
-6. Explain the theory behind the solution.
+5. Explain the theory behind the solution.
-7. Go over time/space complexity of the solution.
+6. Go over time/space complexity of the solution.
-8. Go over the python code.
+7. Go over the python code.
-9. Go over example with code.
+8. Go over example with code.

 ## 🤫 My Stats as of 2019 - I ain't no prodigy
 - SWE in the Bay Area